Coastal Harebell

 Plant Description

-Wahlenbergia gracilis is a tufted perennial herb characterized by its slender, often multi-branched stems.
+Wahlenbergia gracilis is a tufted perennial herb characterized by its slender, often multi-branched stems Discover more about native trees.
 It typically grows between 10 and 50 centimetres tall, although it can occasionally reach up to 80 centimetres in favorable conditions.
 The stems can be erect, ascending, or sprawling, giving the plant a somewhat open and airy habit.
 The leaves are variable; lower leaves are often obovate to narrowly elliptic, while upper leaves are lanceolate to linear, generally small, ranging from 2 to 60 millimetres in length.
 The flowers are the plant's most conspicuous feature-conspicuous, bell-shaped (campanulate) blooms that are typically 5 to 18 millimetres in diameter.
 Their colour ranges from white to pale blue, and sometimes even a vibrant blue-violet or soft pink.
 These delicate flowers have been observed to open and close in response to light availability, adding a dynamic element to the plant's presence.

 Quick Facts